telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramClientEvents.md

 ###  OnRemove `String`

-Fired when the user delete a shape or connection.
+Fired when the user removes a shape or connection.

 ###  OnSave `String`